MelDeLuca/Movie_Ratings_Data/README.md

-Predicts star ratings of top movies based on various features.
+Predict star ratings of top movies based on various features.